 You might want to consider picking garden plants that are frost tolerant.

-There are many vegetable garden plants to choose for fall gardening that do well growing over winter.
+There you will find many vegetable garden plants to choose from for fall gardening that do well growing into the winter months.

 - Bush Beans